Kmoto333/passcode-creator-privacy/README.md

 Last updated: 2026

-PassCode Creator is a simple password generator designed to help users create strong passwords directly on their device.
+PassCode Creator is a password generator designed to help users create strong passwords directly on their device.

 ---

 ## Data Collection

-PassCode Creator does not collect, store, transmit, or share any passwords or personal information entered or generated within the app.
+PassCode Creator does not collect, transmit, or share passwords or personal information entered, generated, saved, or viewed within the app.

 All password generation occurs locally on the user's device.

+---

+## Local Data Storage

+PassCode Creator may store the following data locally on the user's device only:

+- Up to 5 saved passwords
+- Up to 10 recently generated passwords in the History section

+This data is stored only on the device and is never uploaded to external servers.

+---

+## Device Authentication

+PassCode Creator may use Apple's LocalAuthentication framework to protect access to saved passwords using the device passcode, Face ID, or Touch ID.

+Biometric or passcode data is handled by Apple at the system level and is not collected, stored, or accessible by PassCode Creator.

 ---